kinotto/angular-skitter/README.md

 <ng-skitter items="photos" options="skitterOption"></ng-skitter>
 ```

-Below is a valid options, only src is required for each slide, the others are optional
+Below a valid configuration, only src is required for each slide, the others are optional

 ```javascript
 $scope.photos = [